-Our production operations require that we obtain adequate supplies of raw materials, particularly biomass, on a timely basis and at commercially reasonable prices.
+Our production operations require that we obtain adequate supplies of raw materials, particularly biomass, on a timely basis, at commercially reasonable prices and in the strains, grades and qualities that we require.
 From time to time, including presently, there have been and are now shortages of raw materials.
 Industry-wide shortages in the supply of raw materials could result in industry-wide raw material price adjustments and shortages.

 Cronos GrowCo's production facilities are our principal source of raw materials.
-Therefore, our production operations are reliant on our ability to acquire such raw materials on a timely and cost-effective basis from Cronos GrowCo.
-If Cronos GrowCo is unable to meet our needs for raw materials, we may be required to source additional supply from third parties.
+Therefore, our production operations are reliant on our ability to acquire such raw materials from Cronos GrowCo on a timely, cost-effective basis and in the strains, grades and qualities we require.
+If Cronos GrowCo is unable to meet our needs for raw materials (including by not producing the strains, grades and qualities of biomass that we anticipate in our forecasts, as well as being unable to meet demand in excess of our previous forecasts), we may be required to source additional supply from third parties.

-We may not be able to find third-party suppliers capable of supplying raw materials on a timely basis at commercially reasonable prices or in the quantities we require.
+We may not be able to find third-party suppliers capable of supplying raw materials on a timely basis at commercially reasonable prices or in the quantities, strains, grades and qualities we require.
 If we are unable to secure the necessary raw materials, we may experience product shortages and delays, we may be unable to launch new products and we may be required to discontinue certain products, which could have a material adverse effect on our business, financial condition and results of operations.
 Product shortages, discontinuations or delays could result in customers listing fewer of our products, our failure to maintain or grow our market share and reputational damage, which could materially and adversely affect our results of operations, financial condition, business and prospects.

-If raw material shortages cause industry-wide prices of raw materials to rise, our costs would increase.
+If raw material shortages cause industry-wide prices of raw materials to rise, our costs could increase.
 To the extent that we are unable to offset such costs through higher prices of our products or other cost savings, our results of operations, financial condition, business and prospects could be materially and adversely affected.